-Under the Accreditation Scheme for Conformity Assessment (ASCA) Pilot, the FDA grants ASCA Recognition to qualified accreditation bodies to accredit testing laboratories to perform premarket testing for medical device companies.
-ASCA-recognized accreditation bodies in turn accredit testing laboratories to ISO/IEC 17025:2017: General requirements for the competence of testing and calibration laboratories and the ASCA program specifications associated with each eligible FDA-recognized consensus standard and test method.
+Under the voluntary Accreditation Scheme for Conformity Assessment (ASCA) Pilot, the FDA grants ASCA Recognition to qualified accreditation bodies to accredit testing laboratories to perform premarket testing for medical device companies.
+ASCA-recognized accreditation bodies accredit testing laboratories to ISO/IEC 17025:2017: General requirements for the competence of testing and calibration laboratories and the ASCA program specifications associated with each eligible FDA-recognized consensus standard and test method.

-For more information, refer to the standards-specific ASCA Pilot guidance documents under “Guidances” on Accreditation Scheme for Conformity Assessment (ASCA) page.
+For more information, refer to the standards-specific ASCA Pilot guidance documents under “Guidances” on the Accreditation Scheme for Conformity Assessment (ASCA) page.

 On this page: